sdmorris42/MusicPlaylist/README.md

 # MusicPlaylist
+This project is the Honors Project for CSC 1310 Data Structures and Algorithms.
 This project uses circular queue to simulate a music playlist.
 Queues are used in programming when the first element inserted into a list needs to be the first element out (FIFO).